Henry FitzRoy, Duke of Richmond and Somerset: Marriage

-When Henry VIII began the process of having his marriage to Catherine of Aragon annulled, it was suggested that Richmond marry his own half-sister Mary in order to strengthen Richmond's claim to the throne.
+When Henry VIII began the process of having his marriage to Catherine of Aragon annulled, it was suggested that FitzRoy marry his own half-sister Mary in order to strengthen FitzRoy's claim to the throne.
 Anxious to prevent the annulment and Henry's possible break with the Roman Catholic Church, the Pope was even prepared to grant a special dispensation for their marriage.

-At age 14, on 28 November 1533 the Duke instead married Lady Mary Howard, the only daughter of Thomas Howard, 3rd Duke of Norfolk.
+At age 14, on 28 November 1533 FitzRoy instead married Lady Mary Howard, the only daughter of Thomas Howard, 3rd Duke of Norfolk.
 He was on excellent terms with his brother-in-law, the poet Henry Howard, Earl of Surrey.
 The marriage was never consummated.